jMetal/jMetal/docs/component.rst

 and the current architecture has limitations for this, as discussed in the paper `Automatic Configuration of NSGA-II with jMetal and irace (GECCO Companion 2019) <https://doi.org/10.1145/3319619.3326832>`_.
-The idea is to use a component-based approach, were algorithmic templates are again used but the steps of the algorithms are objects instead of methods so, instead of using inheritance, implementing a given algorithm requires to add the proper components to the template.
+The idea is to use a component-based approach, were algorithmic templates are again used but the steps of the algorithms are implemented as objects instead of methods so, instead of using inheritance, implementing a given algorithm requires to add the proper components to the template.
+The resulting architecture allow metaheuristics to be highly configurable without the need of defining sub-clases .
+Furthermore, the templates are observable entities, according to the Observer pattern, so observers entities can register into them and be notified when the state of the algorithm changes (e.g., a real chart observer can receive the population after each algorithm interation to plot it).

 Contrarily to the approach adopted in jMetal 5.0, in jMetal 6.0 the new architecture is not going to replace the former one.
 There are some reasons for this, starting with the aforementioned comment about